-- With second- or third-degree atrioventricular (AV) block or sick sinus syndrome (except when used in conjunction with a functioning pacemaker), bradycardia <50 bpm, QTc Bazett interval ≥500 ms or PR interval >280 ms
+- Second- or third-degree atrioventricular (AV) block or sick sinus syndrome (except when used in conjunction with a functioning pacemaker), bradycardia <50 bpm, QTc interval >500 ms or PR interval >280 ms

-- With liver or lung toxicity related to the previous use of amiodarone
+- Liver or lung toxicity related to the previous use of amiodarone

 Cardiovascular Death in NYHA Class IV or Decompensated Heart Failure